hbkpancakes/upnext/README.md

 that crash the script, or errors that look whacky.
 I'm expecting this, and working on handling all errors in an efficient way.

-Plans are to compile this into .exe so setup is far easier.

 Current features include:
 - Support for both Firefox and Chrome
 - Firefox runs "headless", meaning it will not open a window,